-The flow of Communication must be audience centred.
-Business communication can be employee-employer communication, customer relations, brand management, public relation etc. Hence, the first way to go about is to categorize the type of audience and deliver the message accordingly.
+The flow of communication must be audience-centered.
+Business communication can be employee-employer communication, customer relations, brand management, public relation, etc. Hence, the first way to go about it is to categorize the audience and deliver the message accordingly.
 The motive is to make the exchange of information clear and relevant.

 Style and Tone:

-Style and Tone of the message plays a huge role.
-When you’re in a business environment, the probability of going wrong with your tone and style of communication is just too high.
+The style and the tone of the message play a considerable role.
+When you’re in a business environment, the probability of going wrong with your tone and communication style is just too high.
 You want to connect to your audience and form a relationship, but you also have to maintain the business etiquette and formal tone.

 The frequency of business communication is another crucial aspect.
-It is not something that you can practice every now and then, in fact, it should become part of the fabric of your company values.
-The more you communicate the better.
-Also, conduct meetings on specific issues at fixed intervals to ensure you maintain the momentum of all the important processes.
+It is not something that you can practice now and then.
+It should become part of the fabric of your company values.
+The more you communicate, the better.
+Also, conduct meetings on specific issues at fixed intervals to ensure you maintain the momentum of all the critical processes.

 Concise and Straightforward messages:

-You should always keep the messages short, precise and straightforward.
-Try to avoid ambiguous messages, long messages and technical jargons.
-Tailoring relevant and simplified messages to your targeted audience is important.
+You should always keep the messages short, precise, and straightforward.
+Try to avoid ambiguous messages, long messages, and technical jargon.
+Tailoring relevant and simplified messages to your targeted audience is essential.
 Also, it is advisable to use a global language for communication.

 Peer to Peer Communication:

 Business Communication shouldn’t only be in a top-down manner.
 Horizontal communication is just as important.
-Create an environment that facilitates collaboration, teamwork and open peer discussions.
-When you encourage peer-to-peer communication, it enhances interpersonal relations.
-Also, Community-driven engagements result in better delivery of team goals.
+Create an environment that facilitates collaboration, teamwork, and open peer discussions.
+Also, when you encourage peer-to-peer recognition, it enhances interpersonal relations.
+Also, community-driven engagements result in better delivery of team goals.